White

 10. Execute a bow after working with a partner.

-11. If a student must straighten his uniform, he should turn away from the instructor to do so.
+11. If a student must straighten his uniform, he should turn away from the instructor

 12. Help prep our workout area before and clean up after class.